Serena Williams begins US Open with a convincing singles win – KION546

 Williams will open doubles play with her sister Venus on Wednesday.

+Williams double-faulted twice in the first game but eventually upped her first serve percentage to 66%.
+She won 33 of 43 first serve points.

+A key moment came in the sixth game of the first set when Kovinić appeared on the verge of a 4-2 lead.
+But a Williams shot that looked long and wide was neither, nipping the back of the baseline and outside edge of the singles sideline.
+It was the first of 11 straight points for Williams as she coasted the rest of the way.

-It was Serena Williams’ third match since announcing she will “evolve away from tennis.”
+It was Williams’ third match since announcing she will “evolve away from tennis.”

 “I have never liked the word retirement.
 It doesn’t feel like a modern word to me.
 I’ve been thinking of this as a transition, but I want to be sensitive about how I use that word, which means something very specific and important to a community of people,” Williams said in a Vogue article published earlier this month.